Home About us Support Partners SIGN UP NOW

 Bevywise CrystalMQ Broker Overview

-Bevywise CrystalMQ Broker is a complete IoT Application Suite with an inbuilt MQTT Broker.
+Bevywise MQTT Broker is a complete IoT Application Suite with an inbuilt MQTT Broker.
 It acts as a central MQTT server, that facilitates communication among MQTT-enabled edge devices / Internet of Things (IoT) devices and collects data that can be stored for data analytics and visualization.

 CrystalMQ Broker uses Message Queuing Telemetry Transport (MQTT) protocol as its standard messaging protocol/communication protocol.
 MQTT works based on the publish-subscribe model.
 It provides you a fully extendable framework which helps you build powerful IoT/IIoT Application for any industrial use cases.